mickaeltemporao/data-analysis-codespace/README.md

 ## Here are some tips

-- If you are in an `.ipynb` (Ipython Notebook) file you can execute/run your code using Shift+Enter
+- If you are in an Ipython Notebook (`.ipynb`) you can execute/run your code using
+    - Shift+Enter

-- If you are in an `.md` (Markdown) file you can render/compile the file (meaning turning it into a pdf or something else) by pressing :
+- If you are in a Markdown file (`.md`) you can render/compile the file (meaning turning it into a pdf or something else) by pressing :
     - on Windows CTRL+Shift+K
     - on MacOS CMD+Shift+K

 ## Folder Structure

+    .
+    ├── imgs              # Contains figures that are generated from notebooks.
+    ├── notebooks         # Contains previous notebooks used in this class ├── paper.md          # The scientific article template you will use.
+    ├── reading-note.md   # The reading note temaplte to write reading notes.
+    ├── README.md         # This file that you are reading.
+    ├── references.bib    # The bibliography with references in bibtex format.
+    └── requirements.txt  # Python requirements, you can ignore this.